Admission rounds and spring semester availability

 - You can apply to the first round in next year's autumn semester admission round.

-There are a limited number of programmes that start in the spring semester.
-The majority of bachelor's and master's programmes in Sweden begin in the autumn semester.
+Few programmes start in the spring semester.
+Most bachelor's and master's programmes in Sweden begin in the autumn semester.

 What about courses?